21. ON CHRISTIANITY

 One complexity is a degree of interaction occurring between various contingents.
 For instance, there were some "orthodox" friars who went into hiding within Fraticelli communities, afterwards rejoining the Friars Minor.
 Some Fraticelli resorted to an expedient disguise as Conventuals for the purpose of escaping the Inquisition.
 See Antonio Montefusco, "Religious Dissent in the Vernacular" (61-76) in Constant J. Mews and Anna Welch, eds., Poverty and Devotion in Mendicant Cultures 1200-1450 (2016).

-The Fraticelli survived into the fifteenth century, having their own bishops in some regions, and often resorting to disguise.
+The Fraticelli survived into the fifteenth century, having their own bishops in some regions, often resorting to disguise.
 In 1426, Pope Martin V nominated two zealous Franciscan preachers as Inquisitors to harass the Fraticelli.
 These men were John Capistrano (1386-1456) and James of the Marches (d.1476).
 Pope Martin also ordered the Bishop of Ancona to destroy the dissident village of Maiolati and to subject all suspects to the agonising rack.
 The children were to be separated from heretical parents.
 To no avail, the beleaguered Fraticelli sent out a circular letter of complaint against injustice to widespread Christian communities.

 The Fraticelli had elected a rival "pope," the secular priest Don Rainaldo.
 Their "emperor" was Guglielmo da Jacopo, a wealthy nobleman of Maiolati possessing large herds.
 The money deposited with these leaders was substantially contributed by female lay supporters, including pious widows.
 The followers expressed an argument that Catholic priests were simoniacal keepers of concubines, unworthy of administering the sacraments.
 The friars of the Fraticelli fled to Greece when the pogrom started.
 In 1425, a Papal army attacked the cluster of four remote villages forming the Fraticelli stronghold.
 Subsequently, in 1428, a renewed offensive razed Maiolati to the ground.
 Many inhabitants died by the sword or were burned by the Inquisition.

 Capistrano became known as "Scourge of the Jews," inciting violence against this religious minority.
 He preached to large audiences over a widespread international area.
 His sermons against the Jews are reported to have caused frequent massacres.
 Capistrano was also the cause of South German territories exiling the entire Jewish population.
 In Silesia, many Jews were burned at the stake.
 There was no comparison, in this instance, to the activities of Francis of Assisi.
+There was, however, a degree of similarity to violent anti-Semitic idioms of Luther.
+Religious indoctrination is a major hazard.

 Despite savage repression from the Franciscan Inquisition, the Fraticelli continued to exist, their strength much diminished.
 They were now a lay movement, whose women were tenacious in their loyalty, a trend assisting continuation.
 Another survival factor was their persisting activity in Greece, where their priests were ordained.
 In 1466, sixteen Fraticelli were captured at Assisi.
 The victims were chained and sent to Rome for trial.
 A Papal Inquisitor gained "evidence" by means of torture.
 The Papal Court now discovered that the Fraticelli had convents near Athens.
 The movement had been revived in the Marches by a preacher from Greece, namely Fra Bernardo da Bergamo.
 Some Fraticelli were imprisoned, and others banished.
 A number of the dissidents were forced to wear a penitential robe (D. L. Douie and J. Harding, Some Treatises Against the Fraticelli in the Vatican Library, 1978; Ronald Lightbown, Carlo Crivelli, Yale University Press, 2004, pp. 59-62).

-The Franciscan Inquisition continued in the New World, a complement to the notorious phase often described as Spanish Inquisition.
+The Franciscan Inquisition continued in the New World, a complement to the notorious racist phase often described as Spanish Inquisition.
 The Franciscan friar Diego de Landa (1524-1579) arrived in Yucatan in 1549.
 In 1561, he became the Franciscan Provincial of Yucatan.
 De Landa launched a violent Inquisition against the Maya Indians.
 His strategy extended to enslavement.
 He jailed and tortured many victims, in some instances murdering them.
 About 4,500 Mayas were tortured in three months; nearly 200 of these sufferers died, and others were permanently damaged.
 The manic Inquisitor burned many Mayan manuscripts.
 This hostile entity was made Bishop of Yucatan in 1572, in which capacity he continued his molestations.
 Circa 1566, Diego de Landa "recalled that the violence of the Franciscans' Inquisition, including the execution of Amerindians, caused some of the Amerindians to hang themselves in grief" (Julia McClure, The Franciscan Invention of the New World, Palgrave Macmillan, 2017, p.
 129).

 The violence of the Franciscans in the New World was not just against Amerindian bodies, but also culture, language, and history.
 (McClure, The Franciscan Invention, 2017, p.
 132)